 Understanding relationships is critical and will undoubtedly make a difference in your life.
 We all need to learn from our past mistakes, not repeat them but grow from them.
-Learn how to have wisdom in relationships is not something to overlook.
-There are different types of relationships, some are with the family, others with friends and others with school or work.
+Learn how to have wisdom in relationships.
+Wisdom in relationships is not something to overlook.
+There are different types of relationships; some are with the family, others with friends, and others with school or work.

-The other way to acquire wisdom in relationships is much more painful but usually, a person can learn from it quicker, that way would be called learning from their own experience by the way of mistakes and failures.
+The other way to acquire wisdom in relationships is much more painful, but usually, a person can learn from it more quickly.
+That way would be called learning from their own experience using mistakes and failures.
 Relationships are often the most challenging ships to sail.
 That is why gaining wisdom is so very critical to seek. ~ Bill Greguska

 Principles To Find Wisdom In Relationships: